 Basic Sweet Crust

-This basic sweet pastry crust recipe is perfect for tarts and tartlets.
-Adding some sugar and two egg yolks alters the savory pie crust to create a sweet, slightly crunchy, but tender crust.
-Sweet crusts are not generally used for double crust pies, only use them for tarts and tartlets.
-The sugar and the yolks soften the pastry and can make them soggy.
-It is a little more difficult to work with, however, it can be patched easily when tears happen by pressing it together.
+This basic sweet pastry crust recipe is perfect for pies, tarts, and tartlets.
+The crust is sturdier for tart and adding some sugar and two egg yolks alters the savory pie crust to create a sweet, slightly crunchy, but tender crust.
+This crust is forgiving, but it can be a little more difficult to work with, however, it can be patched easily when tears happen by pressing it together.
 A longer chilling and careful handling will enable you to work this pastry with success.
 See my savory pie crust recipe also.

 2 1/2 cups all-purpose flour